-This course is based on the Australian Canoeing Award schemefor guiding recreational paddlers OR instructing new paddlers to the various types of waters found on lakes, estuaries, rivers, and seas.
-For this reason, a guide or Instructor will need to be a highly competent paddler in the particular environment, range of conditions and type of boat used by recreational paddlers before coming to this course.
+This course is based on the Paddle Australia Award schemefor guiding recreational paddlers OR instructing new paddlers to the various types of waters found on lakes, estuaries, rivers, and seas.
+For this reason, a guide or Instructor will need to be a highly competent paddler in the particular environment, range of conditions and type of boat used by recreational paddlers.

 If a participant has completed a previous PaddleNSW Guide/Instructor Training Course or undertaken Recognition of Prior Learning (RPL) review, they can apply to undergo assessment during the course.
 This must be confirmed before the course start date.

 For further information contact firstname.lastname@example.org you register, and then use this link to REGISTER HERE.

 THIS FLATWATER GUIDE TRAINING COURSE: is forcompetent paddlers who can paddle as part of a group in flat in sheltered undemanding waters.
 In this course you will learn the skills and knowledge to guide others on flatwater trips in the recreation industry, Organisations or Clubs.

 The following summary is for GUIDES.
 In addition, Instructors are required to demonstrate a high degree of leadership, instructor training skills.

 In a group, participants will work through structured practical scenarios to develop competence to:

 complete a flatwater skill-set to effectively paddle safely in a kayak, and/or Sit On Top (SOT) and/or canoe.

 conduct kayak and canoe activities including trips in winds to 16 knots in flat and sheltered waters for day and/or overnight trips considering hazard identification, risk management, local regulations, weather and AC’s requirements and safety guidelines.

 communicate, lead and manage a group in activities across a range of prevailing conditions.